mholling/dnt900/README.md

 (Note that a `MemorySave` would then be required to make this change permanent.)

-Finally, two system attributes, `discover` and `reset`, are also available.
+Finally, three system attributes, `discover`, `reset` and `announce`, are also available.
 Radios on the network are usually discovered and added automatically, however if this fails for any reason a radio may be added manually by writing its MAC address to the `discover` attribute file:

     $ echo 0x00165A > /sys/class/dnt900/ttyAMA0/discover